 Of the way Jesus treated women, there is much material – too much to address well in this short blog.
 So I will summarize and link to other resources.
 But, first, we need to understand 1st Century Palestinian culture.

-Women were second class citizens in the 1st Century, and Palestinian Hebrew women were among the poorest in the world.
-They could not divorce their husbands, but could be divorced for very little reason, and divorce left women impoverished in that patriarchal society.
+Women were second class citizens in the 1st Century, and Palestinian Hebrew women were among the poorest in the Roman world.
+They could not divorce their husbands, but could be divorced for very little reason.
+Divorce left women impoverished in a patriarchal society.

-First Century Palestine was also governed by the Romans who did not regard women as equal to men either.
-Roman women received only basic education and were under the authority of their fathers, and then their husbands, not even having authority over their own children.
+First Century Palestine was governed by the Romans who regarded women as second class citizens who live at the pleasure and mercy of elite men.
+Roman women received only basic education; they were under the authority of their fathers, and then their husbands; they did not even having authority over their own children.
 Wealthy women attained some degree of independence, but they still could not vote and had no role in public life.

-In this environment, Jesus treated women differently than the culture.
+In this environment, Jesus treated women noticeably differently than the culture.
 He treated women with honor, value, dignity and respect.
-We see this in the way he addressed the Samaritan women at the well (John 4:1-43) and the woman caught in adultery.
-(John 8:1-11) He treated them with tenderness and forgiveness while the world around them was harsh and condemning.
+We see this in the way he addressed the Samaritan women at the well (John 4:1-43), and they way he treated the woman caught in adultery.
+(John 8:1-11) He treated them with tenderness and forgiveness while the world around them was harsh, condemning, and opportunistic.

 [This just scratches the surface.
 There is much more to be said.
 Take some time to read some of the linked material to begin to get an idea just how radical Jesus was in His treatment of women, and how “far ahead of his time” he was.]

-Though Paul is often accused of being misogynistic, we find that he carried over a similar view of women from Jesus:
+Before finishing, though, I want to quote Paul who is often accused of being misogynistic,.
+In Paul’s words, we find that he adopted a similarly radical view of women as Jesus, as noted below:

 “Remarkably Paul designates a number of women as ‘co-workers,’ ‘ministers,’ and ‘apostles.’
 Phoebe, Euodia, Syntyche, Apphia, Priscilla (…Prisca), and Junia exercise leadership locally and serve as traveling missionaries.
 These women assist Paul in a variety of ways.
 The more affluent serve as benefactors, providing lodging, hospitality, and opening their homes to gatherings of the local churches.
 Women gifted otherwise are involved in ministries of preaching and teaching.”